 Healthy Monster Cookies are a wholesome spin on the classic!
 Made with almond flour, oats, peanut butter and packed with chocolate!
-Gluten free.
+Such a satisfying holiday cookie.
+Gluten free and vegan!

 The cookie monster is here!!

 Ok ok ok.
 These monster cookies are next level.
 I've been on a monster cookie kick, trying every recipe in sight, so at this point I think I know my stuff.
-I used my Vegan Peanut Butter Cup Cookies as the base and then added the classic additions!
+I used my Peanut Butter Cup Cookies as the base and then added the classic additions!

 They turned out exactly as I'd hoped!
 Crispy edges, soft in the middle, perfectly sweet, and irresistibly delish.